 Student Loans-The College offers a large number of student loans at low interest rates and deferred repayment at favorable terms.
-Among these are Guaranteed Student Loans, and Perkins Loans.
+Among these are Stafford Loans (formerly GSL) and Perkins Loans.
 A Pima Community College Emergency Loan Fund provides small loans for short periods of time to assist students in meeting emergencies.